 Using her love and knowledge of cultivating flowers, and driven by a core belief in growing sustainably, Rachel decided to bring the beauty of an English garden to the world of cut flowers.
 In 2008, in the heart of the beautiful Oxfordshire countryside, she planted the first seeds in the Green and Gorgeous garden.
 The business flourished.

-Ten years on and we now have a wealth of hard-earned knowledge and skills to draw on.
+Over ten years on and we now have a wealth of hard-earned knowledge and skills to draw on.
 We know the whims and fancies of every flower, and go to great lengths to coax the very best blooms and scents from each plant.

 With the creative freedom to cultivate our own palette we can create wild and wonderful floral designs that showcase the true personality and beauty of each flower.